SheCodesAus/what_is_git/readme.md

 Not bad!

 > [!NOTE]\
-> In the "What Is Git" video, we mentioned that Git can be used to revert a previous mistake.
+> We mentioned above that Git can be used to revert a previous mistake.
 We won't be demonstrating that here, because we don't want to get bogged down.
 If you run into trouble on a project, grab a mentor and ask them how to do a "revert"!

 ---
 ---